 As I have an affinity for the house theme, namely the single-family house, the mentioned sentence allowed me to do a kind of introspective brainstorming, that searched for a redefinition of a set of concepts related to the theme.
 Therefore one imposed an exercise of self-questioning, where it becomes essential to search the core of that concepts, that till today seemed to me as basic, familiar and in a certain way, natural and inherent.
 After all, I always knew them in myself, but never truly understood them.

 Even though this journey approaches me to the answers, it also takes me to more questions and, consequently, to new reflections.

 - House | Home VS. House | Domicile

-As a first step, it stands out the need of, pragmatically, to define and to distinguish concepts.
-I’m interested in what house?
+As a first step, there stands out the need, pragmatically, to define and to distinguish concepts.
+I’m interested in what is a house?

 I’ve been using the term house to define the idea of what I want to discuss, however, what really matters to me is the house as a home.
 Not as a domicile.

 In a simple etymological analysis of the words, one can verify – in home – an aspect that, saying particularly anything, it says it all.
 The concept of home is associated to some transcendence that others synonyms of house, such as domicile, don’t have.